 Make sure the engine is stopped.
-If it is not stopped, immediately pull the lanyard key off the engine shut-off switch or push the stop button to stop the engine.
+If it is not stopped, immediately pull the lanyard key off the stop button or push the stop button to stop the engine.

 If the engine continues running with the craft capsized, water can enter the carburetor and engine causing damage to internal engine parts.